-HS4LC Skills Bridge offers three targeted programmes for young adults with learning disabilities and autism to achieve independence and employment.
+HS4LC Skills Bridge offers targeted programmes for young adults with learning disabilities and autism to achieve independence and employment.

 Skills Bridge Programmes